Trump orders strikes on Iran-backed Houthi rebels in Yemen and issues new warning

-WEST PALM BEACH, Fla. — (AP) — President Donald Trump said he ordered a series of airstrikes on Yemen's capital, Sanaa, on Saturday, promising to use "overwhelming lethal force" until Iranian-backed Houthi rebels cease their attacks on shipping along a vital maritime corridor.
-The Houthis said nine civilians were killed.
+WEST PALM BEACH, Fla. — (AP) — President Donald Trump said he ordered a series of airstrikes on the Houthi-held areas in Yemen on Saturday, promising to use "overwhelming lethal force" until Iranian-backed Houthi rebels cease their attacks on shipping along a vital maritime corridor.
+The Houthis said 13 civilians were killed in the capital, Sanaa.

 “Our brave Warfighters are right now carrying out aerial attacks on the terrorists’ bases, leaders, and missile defenses to protect American shipping, air, and naval assets, and to restore Navigational Freedom,” Trump said in a social media post.
 “No terrorist force will stop American commercial and naval vessels from freely sailing the Waterways of the World.”

 He also warned Iran to stop supporting the rebel group, promising to hold the country "fully accountable" for the actions of its proxy.
-It comes two weeks after the U.S leader sent a letter to Iranian leaders offering a path to restarting bilateral talks between the countries on Iran's advancing nuclear weapons program that Trump has said he will not allow to become operational.
+It comes two weeks after the U.S. leader sent a letter to Iranian leaders offering a path to restarting bilateral talks between the countries on Iran's advancing nuclear weapons program.
+Trump has said he will not allow it to become operational.

-The Houthis reported a series of explosions in their territory Saturday evening.
-Images circulating online showed plumes of black smoke over the area of the Sanaa airport complex, which includes a sprawling military facility.
+The Houthis reported explosions in their territory Saturday evening, in Sanaa and the northern province of Saada, the rebels' stronghold on the border with Saudi Arabia.
+Images online showed plumes of black smoke over the area of the Sanaa airport complex, which includes a sprawling military facility.

-At least nine people were killed, said Anees al-Asbahi, spokesman for the Houthi-run health ministry.
+At least 13 people were killed, said Anees al-Asbahi, spokesman for the Houthi-run health ministry.
 In a statement on social media, he said another nine were wounded.

+A U.S. official said this was the beginning of air strikes on Houthi targets that are expected to continue.
+The official spoke on the condition of anonymity because they were not authorized to talk to the press.

 Nasruddin Amer, deputy head of the Houthi media office, said the airstrikes won’t deter them and they would retaliate against the U.S. “Sanaa will remain Gaza’s shield and support and will not abandon it no matter the challenges,” he added on social media.